-In 2024, Year 11 Geography students will focus on the following:
+In 2025, Year 11 Geography students will focus on the following:

-- Natural and cultural features New Zealand compared to South America and the Middle East with a focus on specific natural features, population and cities. - Volcanic processes Auckland and Hawaii - · Challenges the Auckland floods, Japan's shrinking population and Nigeria's fast growing population - · Climate change and solutions Impacts for New Zealand, the Pacific and Greenland; Copenhagen as a sustainable city. - Go on 5 6 field trips in the double periods, throughout the year, to go outside of the classroom to see real-world links to Geography.
+- Natural and cultural features that make up our world New Zealand compared to South America and the Middle East, megacities, global faultlines and their impacts, where people live around the world, the importance of green spaces in cities. - Volcanic processes Auckland and Hawaii - · Challenges the Auckland floods, Japan's shrinking population and Nigeria's fast growing population - · Climate change and solutions Impacts for New Zealand, the Pacific and Greenland; Copenhagen as a sustainable city. - Go on 7 8 field trips in the double periods, throughout the year, to go outside of the classroom to see real-world links to Geography.